-Koskela has made this limited-edition cushion using hand screen printed fabric from Jilamara Arts & Crafts.
+An original design by Koskela, this limited-edition cushion has been made using hand screen printed fabric from Jilamara Arts & Crafts.

 40 x 40cm Comes filled Canvas backing Hidden zip